Pentagon Chief Shamed in Public Beatdown

 Military experts and former defense officials have expressed alarm at what they view as a dangerous double standard.
 Many have pointed out that lower-ranking military personnel would likely face court-martial and potentially prison time for similar disclosures of operational details.

 The watchdog group American Oversight has filed a lawsuit seeking to compel the Trump administration to preserve all messages from the Signal chat.
-Legal experts have suggested the leak could potentially violate several laws, including the Espionage Act, the Federal Records Act, and the Presidential Records Act.
+Legal experts have suggested the leak could violate several laws, including the Espionage Act, the Federal Records Act, and the Presidential Records Act.